pierrelouis-cmrt/Cartes/README.md

 - Only the `dist/` folder is deployed to production.
 - `.htaccess` lives in `public/`, so Vite copies it into `dist/` during the build (important).
 - GitHub Actions includes a **Deploy Dist** workflow that builds on push to `main` and publishes `dist/` to the `deploy` branch.
+- Hosting is linked to the `deploy` branch via webhook, so updates go live automatically.

 ---